List of accolades received by Kasautii Zindagii Kay

-Kasautii Zindagii Kay (2001 TV series) was the Ekta Kapoor's second most awarded show after Kyunki Saas Bhi Kabhi Bahu Thi and the fifth longest ran show of Balaji Telefilms and one of the Longest ran serial of Indian Television.
+Kasautii Zindagii Kay (2001 TV series) was the Ekta Kapoor's second most awarded show after Kyunki Saas Bhi Kabhi Bahu Thi and one of the Longest ran serial of Indian Television.
 The show won both Technical and Personality awards in both categories i-e Jury and Popular.
 Urvashi Dholakia as Komolika Basu made a range winning most Indian Telly Awards for Best Actress in Negative role.
 Shweta Tiwari as Prerna Basu made a range winning most awards for Favourite Maa.
 Cezanne Khan & Ronit Roy also won numerous awards for their performances.
 The Cast of the show was also considered the GR8!
 Ensemblance Acting Cast in 2003.
 Kasauti was the 2nd Most Awarded and Entertaining Best Show of Star Plus and Indian Television, too.
 The show also won three International awards for International Favorite Serial in 2002, 2003, 2004.

 Indian Television Academy Awards

 The Indian Television Academy Awards, also known as the (ITA Awards) is an annual event organised by the Indian Television Academy.
 The awards are presented in various categories, including popular programming (music, news, entertainment, sports, travel, lifestyle and fashion), best television channel in various categories, technical awards, and Best Performance awards.